nedwards/developing-with-accessibility/README.md

-# Developing With Accessibility In Mind
+# Developing with accessibility in mind
 A guide for creating accessible content and components for your website.

 ## Basics